For the first year of the COVID-19 pandemic, there was one big question hovering over nearly every conversation: “When will a vaccine be ready?”

 There’s no definitive way to tell yet, but some studies have indicated it could last years, even decades.
 The research showed that patients who contracted COVID-19 early in 2020 had robust antibodies six months later.
 Studies of survivors of SARS, also caused by a coronavirus, showed that participants carried immune cells 17 years after being infected.
 So there are some reasons to be encouraged, but scientists will need to continue monitoring the length and strength of immune responses in vaccinated patients.

 Vaccines meant for adults and children are typically tested in adults first to ensure they’re safe before pediatric trials begin.
 Historically, pregnant women have not been included in vaccine trials, but there were a small number of women in the Pfizer clinical trial that became pregnant during the study, without any short-term complications.
-The Advisory Committee on Immunization Practices has said it will issue guidance soon on when or if pregnant patients should get vaccinated.

 There is no evidence or reason to think COVID-19 vaccines affect fertility, despite some claims to the contrary circulating on the internet.
 Those reports are rooted in the theory that because the SARS-CoV-2 spike protein resembles the syncytin-1 protein, which is crucial for formation of the placenta, the COVID-19 vaccines might prompt an immune response that targets the placenta protein.
 But virologists say the two proteins are completely unrelated and not similar enough to confuse antibodies that attack the virus.

 It’s unclear how long natural immunity lasts after recovering from COVID-19, and there has been some data to suggest it begins to wane after 90 days.
 Similarly, the level of immunity you have after COVID-19 therapies such as convalescent plasma or monoclonal antibodies is unknown.
-There have been a few reported cases of re-infection, so the CDC may advise people to get a vaccine even if they have been sick with COVID-19 before.
+There have been a few reported cases of re-infection, so the CDC advises people to get a vaccine even if they have been sick with COVID-19 before.

 Cold chain requirements vary and are based on the formulation of the vaccine.
 In some, such as the Pfizer vaccine (stored at -94 degrees Fahrenheit; think dry ice), the molecules become unstable and degrade if they are left out in warmer temperatures.
 Moderna’s vaccine needs to be stored at -4 degrees Fahrenheit, or about the temperature of a regular freezer.